amg-ai-labs/ai-predicate-networks/README.md

 ## Deployment

 The dashboard is deployed on PythonAnywhere and is publicly accessible.
-Visit [KXerxes on PythonAnywhere](https://www.pythonanywhere.com/user/KXerxes/) to have a play and explore the dashboard in action.
+Visit this [link](https://kxerxes.pythonanywhere.com) to have a play and explore the dashboard in action.

 ## File Structure